 Frequently asked questions about the Blue Card

-The EU Blue card is a residence permit for the purpose of occupation fo non-EU citizens, to work and live in Germany or other EU countries.
-The following pages answers the most important questions on the conditions and and the procedure to receive the EU Blue Card.
+The EU Blue Card is a residence permit for the purpose of occupation for non-EU citizens, to work and live in Germany or other EU countries.
+The following pages answer the most important questions on the conditions and the procedure to receive the EU Blue Card.

 1. What is an EU Blue Card?